-Mine optimisation studies were completed to incorporate the new Indicated resources into a mine plan, as detailed in the BFS in 2022.
-The BFS indicates open pit mining is an appropriate mode of extraction, with reserves re-calculated for the northern pit, and also adding reserves within optimized pits in the central (block 50) and south (block 60) areas.
+Mine optimisation studies were completed to incorporate the new Indicated resources into a mine plan, as detailed in the Updated PFS in 2020.
+The Updated PFS indicated open pit mining is an appropriate mode of extraction, with reserves re-calculated for the northern pit, and also adding reserves within optimized pits in the central (block 50) and south (block 60) areas.

-Metallurgical pilot study work was completed during 2019 - 2021 on the basal high-grade massive magnetite mineralisation.
-Pilot scale crushing, milling and beneficiation (CMB) test work has been completed on two blends.
+Metallurgical pilot study work was completed during 2019 on the basal high-grade massive magnetite mineralisation.
+Pilot scale crushing, milling and beneficiation (CMB) testwork has been completed on two blends.
 Namely Blend 1 (the Y0-5 pilot blend), representing the average first 5 years of process feed, and Blend 2 (the LOM pilot blend) representing the life of mine feed to the concentrator.
-The concentrator was capable of successfully treating both blends, delivering/exceeding the target concentrate quality, and the subsequent flowsheet was validated by pilot test work completed in Q1, 2020.
+The concentrator was capable of successfully treating both blends, delivering/exceeding the target concentrate quality, and the subsequent flowsheet was validated by pilot testwork completed in Q1, 2020.